The technical and commercial expertise you need.

 Fast-paced changes in tax policy and legislation mean businesses must have a global view of how tax affects their operations and keep their tax strategies under close review.

 We advise financial institutions, funds and corporate entities from all sectors on the tax issues arising on their most complex cross-border transactions, contentious tax matters and corporate tax policy issues.

 Our global tax team is recognised for not only its consistently excellent technical ability, but also its market-leading international credentials and commercial judgement in these areas.

-This is particularly important in the current climate, with our clients continuing to grapple with unprecedented challenges in the tax space – including the rapidly evolving international tax framework and increasingly litigious tax authorities.
+This is particularly important in the current climate, with our clients continuing to grapple with unprecedented challenges in the tax space – including the rapidly evolving international tax framework (with wide-reaching changes on the horizon at both an OECD and EU level) and increasingly litigious tax authorities.

 Our tax specialists work closely with teams across the firm – including our corporate, disputes, antitrust, financing and IP lawyers – to provide clients with robust commercial solutions.